BillJr99/BillJr99.github.io/_posts/2020-02-24-githubclassroom.md

 ![Downloading Assignments with GitHub Classroom Assistant](/media/2020-02-24-githubclassroom/assistant-download-assignment.gif)

 **Pro Tip**: I have Two Factor Authentication enabled on my github account, so I can’t check in files that GitHub Classroom Assistant downloads.
-As you’ve seen, that could be OK, but I wrote scripts to download the SSH links for the class.
-I am happy to share these if you are interested!
+Below, I'll share links to scripts that will automate checking out classroom repositories using your SSH public key, which will enable pushing to the repositories without authenticating with a password.

 You can push directly to the student's repository for them, or you can create a file on-the-fly through the repository webpage.
 You can click "Create New File" to create a text file, which you can save, commit, and push from the web interface.